King to visit food bank and community centre which supports struggling families

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-The King will visit a food bank and community centre which supports people facing homelessness and families struggling with the cost-of-living crisis.
+The King is to visit a food bank and community centre which supports people facing homelessness and families struggling with the cost-of-living crisis.

-On Thursday, Charles will visit The Gate, a community resource in Alloa, Clackmannanshire, which offers support and practical help and provides a safe environment for people affected by homelessness and food insecurity.
+Charles will tour The Gate, a community resource in Alloa, Clackmannanshire, which offers support and practical help and provides a safe environment for people affected by homelessness and food insecurity.

 The Gate now has 11 members of staff, along with a volunteer bank of around 90, and offers two supported training placements to young people who have experienced barriers to employment in the past.